joe42/mangafuse/README.rst

 Get started
 ------------

-Just type the following in the command line or double click start_mangafuse.sh inside the cloudfusion directory:
+Just type the following in the command line:

 **mangafuse**